cezarc1/podcast_dub/README.md

 # podcast_dub

 Dubs a video podcast into another language using all open-weight models.

-Inference can be performed *mostly* locally on your machine.
+This can be realistically performed *mostly* locally on most M-series Macs w/ > 16Gb of RAM.
+The LLM translation stage is the only limiting factor as larger LLMs (>70B) have significantly better translation quality.

 * caption-free speech timing
 * automatic speaker separation (diarization)